marble999/freshlygenerated/content/posts/Sourdough-Pizza-Dough.md

 1. Digesting alone can be hard and it can cause weight gain.
 Here are some tips to keep your metabolism burning.

-1. Nothing draws more heat than that filling, savory bread that’s baked into your parmesan crust: tomato sauce and sharp feta cheese can also fuel your appetite and boost your metabolism.
+1. Nothing draws more heat than that filling, savory bread that's baked into your parmesan crust: tomato sauce and sharp feta cheese can also fuel your appetite and boost your metabolism.

 1. Pinched crusts: Eat the tomato sauce to get your lean protein and heart healthy fats in the same package.
 Save the fat in the fat-free feta cheese for the kick of an energizing kick-up drink.

-1. Get super-skinny with likeminded savvies: If you’re looking to get lean and strong, you may want to give a friend a call.
+1. Get super-skinny with likeminded savvies: If you're looking to get lean and strong, you may want to give a friend a call.
 Combine hydration and nutritious fats in shakes like this: Sparkling water and goji berries (their powerful antioxidants protect against oxidation), followed by plump Goji Berry & Phyto-Infused Shea Butter ($14).

-1.